filecoin-project/devgrants/.github/ISSUE_TEMPLATE/treehouse.md

 # Additional Information

 <!-- Please include any additional information that you think would be useful in helping us to evaluate your proposal. -->

+## Future consideration

+Filecoin Virtual Machine (FVM) Perpetual storage integration.
+Automate renewal of photo storage deals in perpetuity, without having to run infrastructure to manage repair or renewal of deals.